 Partner, Reed Smith

-Every child deserves a quality education.
+Every child deserves a quality education, and the importance of diversity in schools and workplaces is evident.
 Yet, inclusive education and employment pathways are frequently misunderstood and undervalued.
 Investing in inclusive education enables all students to contribute their unique and valuable skill sets to improve their societies and grow their economies.

 Through partnership with the business sector, the challenges that marginalized youth face in both education and employment can be overcome, to the benefit of all.